 On the enforcement front, EPA is continuing a trend of forcing municipal clean water agencies into costly enforcement actions without a full understanding of actual resulting environmental benefit or attempting to first provide compliance assistance.

 NACWA believes that EPA can take more effective regulatory and enforcement actions within the current CWA statutory framework.
-NACWA is advancing these through a variety of means, including:
+NACWA is advocating for these changes through a variety of means, including:

 - Continued Support for Integrated Planning & Community Prioritization of Clean Water Investments – EPA’s embrace and support of Integrated Planning concepts, which provide clean water utilities with more flexibility and control over how they meet their regulatory compliance obligations and prioritize their investments, is one of the most important clean water regulatory developments of the past decade.